 The DM18 is 12in shorter than the DMLog (at only 2ft 6in long) but has 1 to 2dB less gain than the standard 26 element DM Log.
-It is suitable for those who live in reasonable signal areas who also require the smallest aerial, particularly since switchover the DM18 will work fine in many locations.
+It is most suitable for use as a touring aerial (boats / caravans) because particularly since switchover the DM18 will work fine in many locations, also see Yagi10K.

 Only available in wideband.